Best free apps for iPhone in 2024

 Tasty: Recipes, Cooking Videos

 Recipes aren’t hard to find, but Tasty is an app with detailed recipes and features that will help you cook the right portion sizes, cooking times, and instructions.
 The app boasts over 10,000 recipes and collections.
 There’s also an integration that will let you directly shop for groceries needed for a recipe through Walmart.
 There’s a bit of a social aspect to this app, too.
 If you love sharing your cooking and giving or taking general cooking advice, you can do exactly that.
-There’s also a new AI assistant feature to help you sift through the 10,000 recipes to find the best one for your current needs.
+There’s also an AI assistant feature to help you sift through the 10,000 recipes to find the best one for your current needs.

 Google Opinion Rewards